and-kal/second-brain/content/tech/ShellCommands.md

 `sort`
 \
--> ...sorts lines of text into ascending order (`-r` flag for descending order, `-n` for numeric instead of alphabetical order)
+-> ...sorts lines of text into ascending order
+\
+`-r` flag for descending order
+\
+`-n` for numeric instead of alphabetical order

 `source`
 \